BlockResearchGroup/compas_tna/docs/acknowledgements.rst

 ********************************************************************************
-Citing
+Acknowledgements
 ********************************************************************************

 .. rst-class:: lead

 If you use ``compas_tna`` in your work, please cite one of the references below.

 Code
 ====